List of American independent films: Background

-The American independent film, beginning in the 1910s but prior to the 1980s and first half of the 1990s, was previously associated with race films, Poverty Row b movies (e.g. Republic Pictures), exploitation films, avant-garde underground cinema (when it was known as the New American Cinema), social and political documentaries, experimental animated shorts (since the mid-1930s featuring works by pioneer animators Mary Ellen Bute and Oskar Fischinger), social realist dramas.
+The American independent film, beginning in the 1910s but prior to the 1980s and first half of the 1990s, was previously associated with race films, Poverty Row b movies (e.g. Republic Pictures), exploitation films, avant-garde underground cinema (when it was known as the New American Cinema), social and political documentaries, experimental animated shorts (since the mid-1930s featuring works by pioneer animators Mary Ellen Bute and Oskar Fischinger) and social realist dramas.

 Many post-WWII period independent filmmakers, like Francis Thompson, believed that cinema is an art form and a forum for discussing social issues.

 A notable scholar of indie cinema is Ray Carney, known for championing the works of Cassavetes and Mark Rappaport.

-Throughout the middle of the 1990s, the word "Indiewood" (a.k.a. "indie boom" or "indie film movement") was invented to describe a component of the spectrum of American films in which distinctions exist, it seemed as if Hollywood and the independent sector had become blurred.
+Throughout the mid-1990s, the word "Indiewood" (a.k.a. "indie boom" or "indie film movement") was invented to describe a component of the spectrum of American films in which distinctions exist, it seemed as if Hollywood and the independent sector had become blurred.